 2. EFFECTIVE STEWARDSHIP AND EMPLOYEE INVESTMENT

-Cultivate a work environment which acknowledges employees are our most valuable resource.
+Cultivate a work environment which acknowledges employees are our most valuable asset.

 A. Foster productivity, learning and growth, and recognize employees as the foundation of success.

 i.
-Compete as an employer of choice by promoting an environment that retains and attracts a diverse, highly qualified and motivated workforce by offering training/career development, leadership opportunities and other motivating challenges.
+Promote an environment that retains and attracts a diverse, highly qualified and motivated workforce by offering training/career development, leadership opportunities and other motivating challenges.

 ii.
 Maintain positive, productive and collaborative labor relations.

 iv.
 Create a strategy and internal structure for succession planning that supports the long term success of the organization and its employees.